-Chatbot Vs. Intelligent Virtual Assistant - What's the difference & Why Care?
+Chatbot Vs Intelligent Virtual Assistant - What's the difference?

 Simply put, Intelligent Virtual Assistants (IVA) are evolved chatbot solutions to serve the needs of a modern-day enterprise customer.
 Chatbots are simple rule-based systems that can only handle simple, routine FAQs.
-On the other hand, IVAs are advanced AI solutions – equipped with NLU (Natural Language Understanding).
+On the other hand, IVAs are advanced AI solutions – equipped with Natural Language Understanding (NLU).
 NLU helps them understand and retain context for smoother conversations while carrying out a wide variety of tasks to fulfill a user’s requirements.

 Let’s drill down deeper to understand the key areas where IVAs bypass the capabilities of a Chatbot: